sunfounder/arduino_starter_kit/docs/source/20_beep_timer.rst

     delay(1000);                     // Interval between signals: 1000 milliseconds
   }

-In this setup, the first ``delay()`` function pauses the R3 board for 100 milliseconds, during which the buzzer continues to sound.
+In this setup, the first ``delay()`` function pauses the Arduino Uno R3 for 100 milliseconds, during which the buzzer continues to sound.
 The second ``delay()`` function pauses the Arduino for 1000 milliseconds (1 second), during which the buzzer is silent.

-4. After uploading the code to the R3 board, you will hear the buzzer beep once every second.
+4. After uploading the code to the Arduino Uno R3, you will hear the buzzer beep once every second.

 Coding Creation - ``millis()``
 ------------------------------